FULL CADET RIDING AND EQUINE CARE PROGRAM

 Overview of NCMT's Programs: NCMT takes pride in its unique approach to teaching horsemanship through hands-on experience.
 All programs are designed to encourage children’s personal growth by promoting fundamental values such as leadership, responsibility, confidence, work ethic and teamwork in a safe, fun, family atmosphere.
 These are not only important around the barn but are also valuable through life: they can help each child excel in his or her future.

-Horsemanship and Riding Program: Available to students between 7 and 18 years old, the program combines weekly group riding lessons and participation in the Equine Care Program.
-Students are required to attend both riding lessons and a designated “Barn Day.”
+Horsemanship and Riding Program: Available to students between 7 and 17 years old, the program combines weekly group riding lessons and participation in the Equine Care Program.
+Students are required to attend both riding lessons and a designated Equine Care “Barn Day.”
 Riding groups consist of four to six riders, depending upon riding level, and each class is one hour long.
 All horses and ponies are owned by NCMT, and students learn to ride a variety of horses appropriate for their level.
-Full and part time professional instructors teach hunt seat equitation, on the flat and over fences, from a comprehensive curriculum that ensures consistency across riding levels.
-Although riders can hone their competitive skills at our (8) on-site horse shows, our focus is not on competition, but rather on developing kids that can ride!
+Full-time and part-time professional instructors teach hunt seat equitation, on the flat and over fences, from a comprehensive curriculum that ensures consistency across riding levels.
+Although riders can hone their competitive skills at our on-site horse shows, our focus is not on competition, but rather on developing kids that can ride.

 Overview Of The NCMT Ranking System: NCMT is the last remaining unit of the Junior Cavalry of America.
 Cadets are therefore ranked based on evidence of leadership, commitment, participation, spirit, and general horsemanship skills.
-All new members are Inductees, and they are promoted through the ranks of Cadet, Corporal, Sergeant, 2nd Lieutenant, 1st Lieutenant, and Captain.
-The Cadet Major is the highest-ranking Cadet elected to lead the entire Troop for the program year.
-Troopers can expect to serve a minimum of one year at each ranking level before earning the right to be promoted at the Review Ceremonies.
-These are held in December and June.
+All new members are Inductees, and they are promoted through the ranks of Cadet, Corporal, Sergeant, Second Lieutenant, First Lieutenant, and Captain.
+The Cadet Major is the highest-ranking officer, elected to lead the entire Troop for the program year.
+Troopers can expect to serve a minimum of one year at each ranking level before earning the right to be promoted at the Review Ceremonies held in December and June.
 Cadets are honored with awards and individual achievements are recognized at each ceremony, which is followed by a horse show.
-This is an important NCMT tradition that all Cadets should attend.
+This is an important NCMT tradition that all cadets should attend.

-Officers’ Council: Students who achieve upper level ranks are invited to join the Officers’ Council.
-Officers’ Council participants work along side the Cadet Major to organize regular meetings held for all Cadets, host Trooper Nights, manage the Officers Fund, help plan special events and fundraisers, and run the community service task force.
-They are also eligible to participate in the Show Team, Drill Team, Special Field Trips, and Assistant Teaching.
+Leadership Council: Students who achieve upper level ranks and/or are high school students are invited to join the Leadership Council.
+Leadership Council participants work alongside the Cadet Major to organize regular meetings held for all cadets, host Trooper Nights, manage the Officers' Fund, help plan special events and fundraisers, and run the community service task force.
+They are afforded the opportunity to volunteer with the Super Troopers therapeutic riding and equine care programs.
+They may also be eligible to participate in the Show Team, Drill Team, and Assistant Teaching.

 Trooper Nights are scheduled each semester and present an opportunity to get to know fellow Troopers, share their thoughts about the horses and the program, and discuss upcoming clinics and special events.
 Cadets also participate in games and activities.
 Special guest speakers may also be invited.
-Pizza, snacks and refreshments are served!
+Snacks and refreshments are served.

 Regular events include:

-Fundraisers: NCMT holds two primary fundraisers each year to fund the cost of the essential needs of our equine friends, youth scholarships, and ongoing capital projects.
-The spring event has traditionally been a Barn Dance with a DJ and barbecue, and a raffle.
-The Holiday Party is held in November at the Waveny House, with dancing and a silent auction.
+FUNDRAISING EVENTS: NCMT holds two major fundraisers each year to fund the essential needs of our horses, youth scholarships, therapeutic programs, and ongoing capital projects.
+The spring event has traditionally been a Barn Dance at NCMT with live music, barbecue and raffle.
+The Holiday Party is held off-site in November with dinner and a silent auction.
 Great times for everyone!